datanav/docs/documentation/service-configuration/systems/configuration-systems-rest.rst

      - The property supports the ``Jinja`` template (https://palletsprojects.com/p/jinja/) syntax with several named parameters values available to the template: ``body``, ``url``, ``requests_params``, ``properties``, ``since`` (only for :ref:`REST sources <rest_source>`) and ``headers``.
 Additionally, ``previous_body`` and ``previous_headers`` is available for all page requests except the first.
-Tip: use the Jinja "is defined" syntax for these variables to set default values for the first page.
+Tip: use Jinja's `"is defined" <https://jinja.palletsprojects.com/en/3.1.x/templates/#tests>`_ tests for these variables to set default values for the first page.
 This property is used to extract the next URL to perform the operation on for pagination support.
 This property will be ignored by the :ref:`REST sink <rest_sink>`.
 See ``next_page_termination_strategy`` for how to control the termination of a paginated response.